immersive-web/raw-camera-access/explainer.md

 ## Obtaining camera extrinsics and intrinsics

-Some Computer Vision algorithms may depend on camera intrinsics and extrinsics in order to correctly perform.
+Some Computer Vision algorithms may depend on camera intrinsics and extrinsics.
 The camera extrinsics can be obtained by inspecting the `XRView`'s `transform` attribute (this is relative to the reference space used to obtain the viewer pose).
 The camera intrinsics can be computed given a projection matrix returned from an `XRView`, as well as `XRViewport`.
 Below, we will go through 2 different paths of calculating the transformation from camera space coordinates to screen space coordinates - one relying on projection matrix and viewport properties, the other relying on camera intrinsics matrix - and use the known parameters from the former approach to calculate the unknown parameters for latter calculation method.

-**Note:** The steps to obtain camera intrinsics and extrinsics are only valid since the camera image returned by the API is perfectly aligned with the `XRView` from which it was obtained.
+**Note:** The steps to obtain camera intrinsics and extrinsics are based on the assumption that the camera image returned by the API is perfectly aligned with the `XRView` from which it was obtained.
+Raw camera access API guarantees that this assumption holds, but the calculations will not be valid for more general scenarios.

 ### Camera space to screen space - projection matrix and viewport route